mattdsteele/howconf/presentations.md

 ==================

 1-line list of potential presentations.

-Please stick details in files in the presentations/ folder
+Stick details into the presentations/ subdirectory.

 Volunteered Talks
 -----------------